carbon-design-system/design-system-website/src/content/components/overflow-menu/style.md

 ## Typography

-Overflow Menu text should be set in set in sentence case with the first letter of each word capitalized.
+Overflow Menu text should be set in set in sentence case with the first letter of the first word capitalized.

 | Property | Font-size (px/rem)    | Font-weight |
 |------------|-----------------|--------------|